-Nowhere is far in Gozo, which is less than one third the size of Malta.
 Fort Chambray is just two minutes drive from the harbour, with Rabat another 10 minutes further inland.
-This also means that Gozo’s many facilities, including practical and modern shopping centres as well as its many fine beaches, unspoiled countryside and charming villages, are all within easy reach.
+This also means that Gozo’s many facilities, including practical and modern shopping centres as well as its many fine beaches, unspoiled countryside, and charming villages, are all within easy reach.

-From the harbour, Malta is a mere 20 minute ferry journey across the channel to nearby Cirkewwa.
-There are also daily sailings directly to the harbours of Valletta lasting some 75 minutes along the entire Maltese coastline.
+Malta is a mere 20-minute ferry journey across the channel from the harbor to nearby Cirkewwa.
+There are also daily sailings directly to the harbours of Valletta, lasting some 75 minutes along the entire Maltese coastline.
 A regular helicopter service is also available from Gozo to Malta International Airport.

-Gozo’s capital, Rabat is a charming maze of narrow streets and fascinating hidden shops and boutiques.
-The imposing walls of the Citadel are visible from many of the town’s approaches.
-Dining is excellent in Gozo wherever you find yourself.
-This is hardly surprising on an island where all produce sold in the daily markets is grown locally.
+Dining is excellent in Gozo, wherever you find yourself.
+This is hardly surprising on an island where all products sold in the daily markets are grown locally.
 Many harbour restaurants serve seafood within an hour of being caught – straight from some of the cleanest waters in the Mediterranean.

-It is Gozo’s rural and fishing heritage that distinguish it as a cultural hotspot.
-The traditional skills of locals remain alive; one can see hand-made lace items produced outside many homes.
-These unique features make the setting of the Fort Chambray development so unique.
-Gozo is a truly relaxing idyll.
+And it’s also Gozo’s rural and fishing heritage that distinguishes it as a cultural and historical hotspot.
+The traditional skills of locals remain alive – one can see hand-made lace items produced outside many homes all around this tiny island.
+These unique features make the setting of the Fort Chambray development a really unique place to live in.